aphiria/aphiria/README.md

 <h1>Introduction</h1>

-Aphiria is a suite of small PHP libraries that make up a REST API framework.
+Aphiria is a suite of small, decoupled PHP libraries that make up a REST API framework.
 It simplifies content negotiation without bleeding into your code, allowing you to write expressive code.
+Aphiria also provides the following functionality out of the box:

+* <a href="https://www.aphiria.com/docs/master/http-requests.html" target="_blank">An HTTP wrapper that fixes the issues with PSR-7</a>, including <a href="https://www.aphiria.com/docs/master/content-negotiation.html" target="_blank">automatic content negotiation</a>
+* <a href="https://www.aphiria.com/docs/master/routing.html" target="_blank">One of the fastest, most feature-full routers in PHP</a>
+* <a href="https://www.aphiria.com/docs/master/di-container.html" target="_blank">A DI container with bootstrappers to simplify configuring your app</a>
+* <a href="https://www.aphiria.com/docs/master/console.html" target="_blank">A console library for running commands from the terminal</a>
+* Optional support for annotations of <a href="https://www.aphiria.com/docs/master/routing.html#route-annotations" target="_blank">routes</a> and <a href="https://www.aphiria.com/docs/master/console.html#command-annotations" target="_blank">console commands</a>

 <h1>Documentation</h1>